what to do when your kid refuses to go to school

 Respond with Balance

-First, accept that your teen feels the way they feel while maintaining a belief that they’re capable of change.
-Your job is not to get them out of distress but to help them experience the distress and then manage the distress effectively.
+Third, accept that your teen feels the way they feel while maintaining a belief that they’re capable of change.
+The goal isn’t to get them out of uncomfortable feelings but to help them navigate their feelings effectively.

 Model Mindfulness.
 There’s plenty of evidence that mindfulness (being present in the moment) reduces anxiety and increases emotional resilience.
 Parents can’t make their teen practice mindfulness.
 (In fact, sometimes the more a parent tries to convince them of the benefits of mindfulness, the more the teen will resist.)
 The best approach is when a parent practices and models mindfulness.